OpenTranslationBible/open-bible/en-GB/09.1 Samuel/md/1-samuel-08.md

 ## 1 Samuel 8:13

-He will take your daughters to be perfumers, cooks, and bakers.
+He will take your daughters to work as perfumers, cooks, and bakers.

 ## 1 Samuel 8:14